 Bono, best known for his work as an entertainer (and high-profile relationship with singer Cher), enjoyed a successful career in politics as both the mayor of Palm Springs, Calif., and a member of the U.S. House of Representatives for California's 44th district.
 He was inspired to run for office after a frustrating experience with bureaucratic red tape in an attempt to open a restaurant in Palm Springs.

 The former "Saturday Night Live" comedian is a junior United States senator from Minnesota, having taken office in July 2009.
-His first piece of legislation, created in conjunction with Republican Johnny Isakson, was the creation of a program with the United States Department of Veterans Affairs to pair disabled veterans with service dogs
+His first piece of legislation, created in conjunction with Republican Johnny Isakson, was the creation of a program with the United States Department of Veterans Affairs to pair disabled veterans with service dogs.
+It passed unanimously in the Senate.
+Franken announced in late 2017 that he was resigning from office after several women made sexual harrassment allegations against him.
+His last day in office will be January 2, 2018.

 Of all the names on this list, Fred Thompson is perhaps the only one who was briefly a politician and a television actor at the same time.
 The former U.S. senator, who served from 1994-2003, joined the cast of "Law & Order" during the final months of his last term.
 He went on to appear on the show for the next five years — only pausing from acting to run for the Republican nomination for president in the 2008 election.